adonisv79/html-codes/README.md

 ```
 npm i http-error-types --save
 ```
-To use in your code, simply import it
+To use in your code, simply import it and start throwing as HttpError
 ```
 import HttpError, { clientErrorCodes, serverErrorCodes } from 'http-error-types';